Camel supports the Process Manager from the EIP patterns book.

 Use a central processing unit, a Process Manager, to maintain the state of the sequence and determine the next processing step based on intermediate results.

-With Camel this pattern is implemented by using the Dynamic Router pattern.
+With Camel this pattern is implemented by using the Dynamic Router EIP.
 Camel’s implementation of the dynamic router maintains the state of the sequence, and allows to determine the next processing step based dynamically.